 SEO is important for one reason and one reason only — over the long term, it is easily the most effective & has the highest ROI of any marketing channel.

 It certainly has costs early on, but as the site’s authority and relevance gains steam, it becomes easier and easier to maintain, eventually providing exponential returns for the same amount of investment — up to twenty times or more the traffic achievable by paid search engine marketing or “pay-per-click” (PPC) for the same cost.

 Consider — less than 20% of searchers click on paid search results in the US.
-The majority of searchers know that PPC is “buying” your click — buying space at the top of a SERP.
+Most searchers know PPC is “buying” your click — buying space at the top of a SERP.
 This behavior shows that search engine users trust SEO algorithms more than paid content to provide the solutions they need.

 Think of SEO as a giant ship.
 It takes a lot of fuel to get it moving, but once it has momentum, it’s nearly impossible to stop.
 With the help of a good search engine optimization agency, a website can dominate its niche and make it hard for competitors to catch up.